genome/bfx-workshop/lectures/week_07/cloudbuild-docker-tutorial.md

 exit
 ```

-6. IGV
+# IGV

-View the BAM and depth filtered VCF in IGV.
+View the BAM and depth filtered VCF in IGV using the BFX Workshop Scratch Cloud Bucket.

-7. Cleanup
+# Cleanup

-Remove BFX Workshop scratch space:
+From a Cloud Shell Terminal, remove BFX Workshop scratch space:
-NOTE: Replace `$USER_CLEAN` with the value.
+NOTE: `$USER_CLEAN` should be set in our Cloud Shell Terminal environment.
 ```
 gsutil rm -r gs://icts-precision-health-bfx-workshop-scratch/$USER_CLEAN/
 ```